harvester/harvester-perf/README.md

 ./bin/hvperf run all --kubeconfig ~/.kube/harvester.yaml --context prod
 ```

+Suites that create resources put them in the `harvester-system-perf` namespace,
+creating the namespace if it does not exist.
+Pass `--namespace` to use a
+different one.

 The Dockerfile builds a container image with `hvperf` and the tools the suites
 need to run in the cluster.
 For example, running the etcd suite from a locally
 built binary rather than the image will fail unless `etcdctl` and `benchmark` are